$473,319Average Value$176Average Price per Sq Ft5Homes For Sale

 Tellico Lake is located directly west of the Lanier area.
 This all-sports lake is open for swimming, fishing and boating, and is surrounded by hiking trails and campgrounds.
 The closest public access point is Tellico Marina, where visitors can eat fresh seafood at the Dockside Grill before getting out on the water.
 Crossing the Nile Ferry Bridge leads to the waterside Fort Loudoun State Historical Park, a reconstructed British fort that attracts visitors from all over the state.

-Hiking and driving on the edge of the Great Smoky Mountains
+Local farms and activity on the edge of the Great Smoky Mountains

-Lanier is only 10 miles from the boundary of Great Smoky Mountains National Park, although it takes over an hour to drive up to the park's nearest visitors center.
+The area still has a strong farming community, and some farms are open to the public.
+Six miles north, Maple Lane Farm is a go-to for their roster of fall-themed events.
+“When I was younger, that was the big thing — we couldn't wait for Halloween in the area,” Emert says.
+“Maple Lane Farms was the thing to do, and they would have little fire pits, hot chocolate and the pumpkin patch.”
+Lanier is only 10 miles from the boundary of Great Smoky Mountains National Park, although it takes over an hour to drive up to the park's nearest visitor center.
 Within a half-hour drive, however, the park has numerous campgrounds, hiking trails and a stretch of U.S. Route 129 dubbed the "Tail of the Dragon."
 This roadway is famous among motorcyclists and sports car drivers for its twisting turns and lack of cross-traffic.
 Auto enthusiasts can also head to Smoky Mountain Speedway to watch dirt track races and monster truck shows.

 Career pathways at Blount High School